Millions of patients affected: Almost all pharmacies will close on June 14th - Breaking Latest News

 Further exciting details of the survey will be presented on June 14 from 10 a.m. in an exclusive live broadcast of several hours by APOTHEKE ADHOC and PTA IN LOVE.
 The news portal accompanies the protest day with numerous contributions from demonstrations from all over Germany.
 A team of more than 20 will keep the industry up to date on current developments and reactions well into the afternoon.
 The broadcast starts at 10 a.m. via the following link: or on YouTube:

-Another LIVE broadcast awaits viewers from 8.15 p.m. – then there is a daily summary with many pictures, videos and interviews.
+Another LIVE broadcast awaits viewers from 8:15 p.m. – then there will be a daily summary with many pictures, videos and interviews.
 The programs are moderated by Thomas Bellartz, publisher of APOTHEKE ADHOC, and Lena Ungvári, pharmacist and pharmacy team trainer.